Chikanda: Preparation

 The tubers are dried and pounded.
 Then, a mixture of the dried brown orchid meal and groundnut meal are boiled to form a slurry.
 Dried chili peppers can also be added.
 The slurry is thickened by soda, salted, and flavored with spices.
 As it simmers, the slurry thickens into a cake and rises like dough.
 It is usually served sliced.

 Sustainability issues

 The orchid roots grow wild throughout Zambia.
 However, due to the high demand, this had led to the present scarcity of the orchids in the country.
 Now, they are illegally imported from Tanzania, Angola, and the Democratic Republic of Congo, leading to the risk of overharvesting abroad.
 Traditional sustainability practices included only harvested tubers that have spread their seed and replanting stalks.
 However, the locals have abandoned these practices due to increased demand.
-Unfortunately, the orchids are difficult to cultivate in captivity.
+The orchids are difficult to cultivate in captivity.
 Current efforts for conservation focus on cultivating the threatened orchids.

-A similar issue with unsustainable harvesting of orchids is noted with the Turkish trade in salep, a starch used in dessert and beverages.